 Rain hitting dirty screens, dirty frames, and/or dirty sills causes windows to become dirty.
 Thats what collects dirt.

 Additionally, we use a solution that repels spotting.
 Most window clients will see their windows still looking crystal sharp after 30-50 significant weather events.
-In fact, I have many clients in the spring who were done the previous fall with still great looking windows.

 Cleaning windows in a light, non-driving, rain does not affect the quality of window cleaning whatsoever.
 When lightning is present however, we retreat from our ladders.
 Ladders and Lightning don't mix well.
 Usually thunderstorms are short lived though and we will do interior while the storm cell passes.
 We do a good job of monitoring radar as well as future radar to stay abreast of any concerns.
 (It's amazing the information that one can receive on a smartphone!)

-Most homes have overhangs as well.
+Most homes have overhangs blocking precipitation.